maeager/Agilent2Dicom/README.md

 # README #

-The *Agilent2Dicom* package is a series of bash and python scripts to convert FDF (Vnmrj reconstruction) and FID (raw k-sapce) images from the Agilent 9.4T MR scanner at Monash Biomedical Imaging (MBI) into enhanced MR DICOM images.
+The *Agilent2Dicom* package is a series of bash and python scripts to convert FDF (Vnmrj reconstruction) and FID (raw k-space) images from the Agilent 9.4T MR scanner at Monash Biomedical Imaging (MBI) into enhanced MR DICOM images.
 Further development has added new features for filtering and noise removal.